Arnaz87/auroweb/readme.md

-# Cobre Web
+# Auro Web

-An implementation of [Cobre](https://github.com/Arnaz87/cobrevm) that comilpes module files to javascript.
+An implementation of [Auro](https://github.com/Arnaz87/aurovm) that comilpes module files to javascript.

 Published under the [MIT](https://mit-license.org/) license.